-PDF (Portable Document Format) files are (in many respects) perfect for exchanging documents that don’t need to be changed after the fact.
-Hence, often it makes sense to export PDF files from Microsoft Office (e.g. Word or PowerPoint) in order to make them available for others.
+PDF (Portable Document Format) files are, in many ways, perfect for exchanging documents that don’t need to be changed after the fact.
+Hence, often it makes sense to export PDF files from Microsoft Office (e.g., Word or PowerPoint) in order to make them available for others.
 Just think of presentation slides or handouts that you want to put online.

 Unfortunately, the default settings of Microsoft Office (as far as I know in all versions) produce rather unimpressive results when it comes to images.
 The following example shows exported PDF versions of a cat photograph with various settings.